archival-0x/ghostpass/README.md

 Ghostpass is a dead simple password management system that enables users to distribute cleartext-like ciphertext to the open web, while still maintaining security and data integrity.

+Don't use this yet!
+I'm not done.
+I'm just flexing my contributions.

+## 0. Introduction

+Password management sucks.
+I made it better.
+One thing I _didn't_ make better is this intro (_TODO_)

 ## 1. Problems

 1. Web-based password managers are centralized, and data breech for undiscovered vulnerability results in catastrophic events.